X.509 — Adding CA Certificates to the Trust Bundle

 4. Add the CA via the Admin Portal

 CA certificates are stored in the database per election event and served by Harvest.
 This applies to both dev and production.
+See the Certificates reference for details on the admin portal UI.

 - Log in and navigate to the election event

-- Open the Certificate Authorities tab
+- Open the CERTIFICATES tab

-- Click Import, upload the PEM file
+- Click Import, upload the PEM file.
+If the file is list of concatenated CAs, all of them will be imported.

 - Confirm